-Companies with a favourable and/or an improving NB ESG Quotient rating have a higher chance of ending up in the Portfolio.
-Companies with a poor NB ESG Quotient rating especially where these are not being addressed by that company, are more likely to be removed from the investment universe or divested from the Portfolio.
+Companies with a favourable and/or an improving NB ESG Quotient or third party rating have a higher chance of ending up in the Portfolio.
+Companies with a poor NB ESG Quotient or third party rating especially where these are not being addressed by that company, are more likely to be removed from the investment universe or divested from the Portfolio.